h-minn/h-minn.github.io/_posts/2025-07-19-tls-basics.md

 ---
 layout: post
 title: "TLS Basics: Everything You Need to Know"
-description: "An in-depth technical guide to understanding TLS from the ground up"
+description: "A technical guide to understanding TLS from the ground up"
 date: 2025-07-19
 categories: [security, tls, encryption, web]
 ---